 - Young men and women under 25 years old who receive financial help from the Skill Funding Agency or Young People’s Learning Agency

 - Language assistants from abroad, who’re registered with the British Council

 - Live-in carers who are taking care of a person who is not a spouse, partner or family member

-Not paying council taxes is temporary for many.
-One they change their status after graduation or for another reason, they receive the status of working adults who are fully obligated to pay council taxes in full amount and in the lawful period of time just as the rest of the population, living in the UK.
+Not paying council taxes is allowed temporarily for some people.
+Once they change their status after graduation or for another reason, they receive the status of working adults who are fully obligated to pay council taxes in full amount for the lawful period of time just as the rest of the population, living in the UK.